-IMPORTANT: This detector must be tested and maintained regularly following NFPA 72 requirements.
-According to NFPA, the detector should be visually inspected semiannually and functionally tested at least once a year.
+IMPORTANT: This detector must be tested and maintained regularly following CAN/ULC-S524 requirements.
+The detector should be visually inspected semiannually and functionally tested at least once a year.
 This may need to be more frequent depending on the air quality of the duct supply air.